matterofhack/apptrack/README.md

 If two job entries have the same company name(or recruitment agency), job title and each are saved on the same day; then the most recent entry will overwrite the older entry.
 This is due to a lack of file name checking.

-folder name format: MM-DD-YYYY-applications ex.
+folder name format: MM-DD-YYYY-applications

+ex.
 “04-13-2022-applications”

-file name format: Company A - Job Title A.txt ex “Fortune 500 - Manager of Management.txt”
+file name format: Company A - Job Title A.txt

+ex.
+“Fortune 500 - Manager of Management.txt”

 -Everything is saved in clear text, and this may or may not be an issue depending on your situation.